Posted by Conor ● 1 September 2020

 The Art of Recruiting Undergraduates

-There is an art to recruiting undergraduates, and at RMP Enterprise, we’ve been perfecting it for eleven years.
+There is an art to recruiting undergraduates, and at RMP Enterprise, we’ve been perfecting it for fourteen years.

 We’ve been offering employers digital and face-to-face solutions for attracting the best early talent to their internships, placements and insight days since 2007.